ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

     conda update --name base conda

-You can check that Conda installed correctly by running
+You can check that conda installed correctly by running

 .. code-block:: bash

     which conda

-this should show the path to your Conda executable, e.g.
+this should show the path to your conda executable, e.g.
 ``~/miniconda3/bin/conda``.

 Julia installation
 ------------------

-Because Julia cannot be installed from Conda, if you want to use the entire ESMValTool (or only the ESMValTool Julia functionality), you will also need to pre-install Julia.
+Because Julia cannot be installed from conda, if you want to use the entire ESMValTool (or only the ESMValTool Julia functionality), you will also need to pre-install Julia.